disruptednetwork/cloudflare-custom-rule-provisioner/README.md

 # Cloudflare Custom WAF Rule Provisioner

-A Cloudflare Worker that provides a user-friendly web interface to add multiple custom WAF (Web Application Firewall) rules to a specified Cloudflare zone.
+A Cloudflare Worker that provides a user-friendly web interface to manage custom WAF (Web Application Firewall) rules for your Cloudflare zones.
+Add and delete rules with ease through an intuitive tabbed interface.

 ## Features

+### Add Rules
 - **Web-based UI**: Simple, beautiful interface for adding WAF rules
 - **Flexible Token Options**: Use secret (production) or paste token (testing)
 - **Multi-Zone Support**: Add the same rules to multiple zones at once